-Durability accounts for the residual 10% of the score.
-As we can't completely speak to the durability of these products after only evaluating a single unit for a few months, we use two different methods to judge these products.
-First, we gave each board a careful examination at the conclusion of all the other testing, noting and scratches, scrapes, scuffs, or other damage it had incurred during our rigorous testing process.
-Second, we combed through user reviews and forums, noting any commonalities that we found.
-The chart below shows how we scored each board.
+Durability accounts for the remaining 10 percent of the score.
+Because we can't completely speak to the durability of these products after only evaluating a single unit for a few months, we use two different methods to judge them.
+We gave each board a careful examination after all the other testing, noting any scratches, scrapes, scuffs, or other damage it had incurred during our rigorous testing process.
+We also combed through user reviews and forums, noting any commonalities that we found.

 In our minds, the Sun Dolphin Seaquest 10 is easily the best board when it comes to durability.
 While it sustained some minor wear and tear during our rigorous — and sometimes abusive — testing process, these were all essentially cosmetic injuries.
 We dragged the Sun Dolphin across dirt and sand, even taking them down rivers where they almost continually scraped on branches and other snags.
 It survived this rough and tumble treatment with ease, while we are sure we would have practically destroyed some of the other SUPs if subjected to the same abuse.